Natural Rate of Unemployment, Its Components, and Recent Trends

 The United States has never experienced zero unemployment.
-The lowest rate was 2.5 percent, in May and June 1953.
-That's only because the economy overheated due to the Korean War.
-When this bubble burst, it kicked off the Recession of 1953.
+The lowest rate was 2.5 percent in May and June 1953.
+It occurred because the economy overheated during to the Korean War.
+When this bubble burst, it kicked off the recession of 1953.

 The financial crisis of 2008 wiped out a staggering 8.3 million jobs.
 The unemployment rate rose from 4.7 percent to 10.1 percent at its peak in 2009.
-This huge loss meant that many of the unemployed stayed that way for six months or more.
+This considerable loss meant that many of the unemployed stayed that way for six months or more.
 Long-term unemployment made it even more difficult for them to get back to work.
-Their skills and experience became outdated.
+Their skills and experience became outdated, leading to structural unemployment.

 Does this mean that the recession would leave, as its legacy, a higher natural rate of unemployment?
 Research done by the Cleveland Federal Reserve said yes, this could be the case.
 That's because job turnover slowed.
 Throughout the recession, those with jobs were less likely to leave them.
-In fact, by 2011, those leaving jobs (the separation rate) was as low as it was during the boom before the recession.
+In fact, by 2011, the separation rate was as low as it was during the boom before the recession.

 The reasons were different though.
-During the boom, people didn't leave jobs.
-They liked them and were paid well.
-Employers had a difficult time finding new employees, so they made sure workers were happy.
+During the boom, people didn't leave jobs because they liked them and received good wages.
+Employers had a difficult time finding new employees, so they made sure the workers were happy.
 During the recession, workers were afraid to leave and look for better employment.
-They put up with long hours and no raises just to keep their jobs.
+They put up with long hours and no raises to keep their jobs.

 The natural rate of unemployment typically rises after a recession.
 Frictional unemployment increases since workers can finally quit their jobs, confident they can find a better one now that the recession is over.
-In addition, structural unemployment is higher, since workers have been unemployed for so long their skills no longer match the needs of businesses.
+Structural unemployment rises when workers have been unemployed for so long their skills no longer match the needs of businesses.

 Between 2009 and 2012, the natural rate of unemployment rose from 4.9 percent to 5.5 percent.
 That was higher than during the recession itself.
 Researchers grew concerned that the length and depth of the recession meant the natural rate would remain elevated.
 But by 2014, it had fallen to 4.8 percent.
 (Source: "Natural Rate of Unemployment," St. Louis Federal Reserve, March 22, 2017.)